-- Fertility control for mares and jennies would be applied in conformance with current wild horse and burro policy and guidelines. - All mares and jennies release back to the HMA would be treated with Porcine Zona Pellucida (PZP), GonaCon, or a similar approved vaccine.
+- All mares released back to the HMA would be treated with Porcine Zona Pellucida (PZP), GonaCon, or a similar approved vaccine.
 Fertility control treatment would be conducted in accordance with the approved standard operating and post-treatment monitoring procedures (SOPs, Appendix F).
-Mares and jennies would be selected to maintain a diverse age structure, herd characteristics, and conformation. - Post-gather, every effort would be made to return released horses and burros to the same general area from which they were gathered.
-No horses or burros would be returned to areas outside the HMA.
+Mares and would be selected to maintain a diverse age structure, herd characteristics, and conformation. - Post-gather, every effort would be made to return released horses and burros to the same general area from which they were gathered.